TheresNoLama/DeCiv-Redux-addOn/README.md

-# Wasteland-Commune
+# Deciv-Redux-addon
-Deciv mod, adds a op faction (unbalanced/test) based on a mod of chenxing61
+Just adding a couple features to specialize factions.
+Goal is to get all factions and balance on the way.
+Wonders/National Wonders aswell. /wip